Swinging

 Overview

 Swinging is a form of consensual non-monogamy in which people in a committed relationship agree to engage in sexual activity with others, frequently structured around couples meeting and exchanging partners within a couple-oriented social scene.
-Often called "the lifestyle," it is generally framed as recreational and social rather than as the formation of additional romantic attachments.
-It is a consensual relationship variation, not a paraphilia or a disorder.
+Often called "the lifestyle," and once labelled "wife-swapping," it is generally framed as recreational and social rather than as the formation of additional romantic attachments.
+Swinging is a consensual relationship variation, not a paraphilia or a disorder.
 This article traces where the practice and its name came from, how it is expressed and understood, and how common it actually is.

 History & origins